-Due to the competition from other time-critical programmes, users should be extremely cautious about requesting very high observing efficiencies, as this could cause a programme to become non-schedulable.
+Due to potential scheduling conflicts with other time-critical programmes, users should be extremely cautious about requesting very high observing efficiencies, as this could cause a programme to become non-schedulable.
 Don't be greedy!

 1.4.2.2 Setting time constraints